awsdocs/amazon-eks-user-guide/doc_source/configure-sts-endpoint.md

 AWS recommends using the regional AWS STS endpoints instead of the global endpoint\.
 This reduces latency, provides built\-in redundancy, and increases session token validity\.
 The AWS Security Token Service must be active in the AWS Region where the Pod is running\.
 Moreover, your application must have built\-in redundancy for a different AWS Region in the event of a failure of the service in the AWS Region\.
 For more information, see [Managing AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the IAM User Guide\.

 **Prerequisites**
 + An existing cluster\.
-If you don't have one, you can create one using one of the [Getting started with Amazon EKS](getting-started.md) guides\.
+If you don't have one, you can create one using one of the [Get started with Amazon EKS](getting-started.md) guides\.
 + An existing IAM OIDC provider for your cluster\.
 For more information, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 + An existing Kubernetes service account configured for use with the [Amazon EKS IAM for service accounts](iam-roles-for-service-accounts.md) feature\.